 In order to install a belt drive, your frame must be compatible.
 A few years back, these frames were pretty rare.
 These days, with the increase in popularity of belt drives, manufacturers are introducing more and more belt compatible frames.
 Below, I’ll outline three requirements your frame must meet to use a belt drive.

-Belt Drive Frame Splitters
+Belt Drive Frames

 In order to install a belt drive, your frame must split somewhere in the rear triangle.
 This is necessary because a belt is one continuous piece of material without any breaks, unlike a chain.
 This split can be in the seatstay, chainstay, or dropout.
 These days, most frame splitters are integrated into the dropout.